-Introduction to Tournament
+Introduction to Tournaments

 Tournaments were extreme sporting events that were often organised to show royal or noble power.
-Like modern elite sports events, many tournaments were also lavish displays that brought together competitors and spectators from far and wide.
+Like modern elite sports events, many tournaments were lavish displays that brought together competitors and spectators from far and wide.

-Some tournament contests were fought on horseback, others on foot but all needed strength, skill and bravery.
+Some tournament contests were fought on horseback, others on foot, but all needed strength, skill and bravery.
 Tournament competitors also needed expensive equipment, often wearing armour carefully designed to reduce risk of injury or death.
 Later tournament armour was also beautifully decorated.
 Like present-day sports kit, it often combined the latest technology with style and fashion.

 Tournaments through time